githubedward/comments-app/README.md

 # Comment Application - Coding Challenge

+> A simple app that displays all comments retrieve from a server, add a comment, and deletes a comment

 ### Clone

 Clone this repo to your local machine using `git clone` https://github.com/githubedward/comments-app.git

 ### Setup

-In the project directory, you can run:
+After cloning the repo, `$ cd comments-app` to go the project directory In the project directory, you can run:

 #### `npm install`